straysheep-dev/ansible-role-configure_updates/README.md

 Role Variables
 --------------

-Each update script has its own parameters that can be adusted under `defaults/main.yml`.
+Each update script has its own parameters that can be adusted by overriding the settings in `defaults/main.yml`.
+A `timeout` param is included to limit these scripts to a default amount of time before "timing out" in case of failures that cause the processes to hang.

 By default, [`update-packages.sh`](files/update-packages.sh) which handles standard system package updates, is enabled by default to run every night at 3am.
+This is followed by the [`reboot-logic.sh`](files/reboot-logic.sh) task which runs at 4am by default.

 ```yaml
 update_cron_jobs: